 - 1960s: In 1963, John Deere’s Consumer Equipment division entered the market by introducing lawn and garden tractors, in addition to attachments for them.

 - 1990s: In 1992, John Deere introduced the first Gator, which was known as the Gator TH.
-Though it was originally being produced for light tasks, such as landscaping, this Gator pave the way for those XUVs that we enjoy today.
-In 1994, the 8000 Series tractor made its debut.
+Though it was originally being produced for light tasks, such as landscaping, this Gator paved the way for those XUVs that we enjoy today.
+In 1994, the 8000 Series Tractor made its debut.
 This machine established new standards in control, as well as visibility, maneuverability, and power.
 Then, in 1996, John Deere made history when it introduced the 7760 Cotton Picker, which was the first of its kind to build round cotton modules as you go.

-Popular Vintage Tractor Models
+10 Popular Vintage John Deere Tractor Models

 Over the past hundred years or so, John Deere has continued to innovate and find successes along the way.
 Through different forms of equipment production, they have been able to stand out.
 Looking back at the history of John Deere tractors, we can prepare ourselves for all that the future holds.